vseryakov/backendjs/README.md

   Upload new icon for the given account in the folder prefix, if id is specified it creates an icons for this id to separate multiple icons for the same icon. `id` can be any string consisting from alpha and digits characters.

+  The following parameters can be used:
+    - _width - desired width of the stored icon, if negative this means do not upscale, if th eimage width is less than given keep it as is
+    - _height - height of the icon, same rules apply as for the width above
+    - _ext - image file format, default is jpg, supports: gif, png, jpg

 - `/icon/del/prefix`
 - `/icon/del/prefix/id`